-Men’s Residential Substance Use Disorder
+Men’s Residential for Substance Abuse Treatment

 AKUA Mind and Body offers residential substance abuse treatment in Costa Mesa for individuals who are struggling with a substance abuse disorder and are in need of 24-hour care.
 Residential treatment is a higher level of care that provides around the clock monitoring for men who are struggling with an alcohol abuse disorder or a drug abuse disorder who are not able to undergo outpatient treatment because either they do not have a strong support system at home, they are at a very high risk of relapse, or they are unable to stop using.
 Residential treatment is often gender-specific so men can focus on their current addiction and not be distracted by members of the opposite gender.

 Men’s residential treatment at AKUA Mind and Body provides residential treatment centers in Costa Mesa and offers services to all males who reside in the Orange County area.
 Individuals who are in need of a high level of care substance abuse treatment program are welcome to join AKUA Mind and Body where an integrative treatment team specializing in a combination of western and eastern treatment approaches works to treat the client and not just the disorder.

 How long will I stay in residential treatment?